Changissnz/nu_merchant_principal/README.md

 claims take a believer then.
 But then again, cognitive analysis by choice and capability does rest much on belief.

-Frequent results from involvement in a cycle places said cycle as a key <ins>hypnotizer</ins>.
+Frequent results from involvement in a cycle place said cycle as a key <ins>hypnotizer</ins>.
 On a intersecting field to hypnosis is the cycle's role as a <ins>derecognizer</ins>.
 The documentation of psychological practice and experimentation is not the aim of this